adbar/simplemma/training/README.rst

 convention that single-token output cannot match — it is ≈0.91 without that exclusion.
-Hebrew and Arabic proclitics fuse onto their host word in real text but are scored as pre-split sub-tokens by the protocol above, so on whole, unsegmented input those accuracies are ≈0.82 and ≈0.85.
+Hebrew and Arabic proclitics fuse onto their host word in real text but are scored as pre-split sub-tokens by the protocol above, so on whole unsegmented input those accuracies are ≈0.82 and ≈0.85.
 Finnish, Estonian and Hungarian gold lemmas mark compound boundaries (``yli#opisto``, ``sisse_tulek``, ``el+mond``); these markers are stripped before scoring (see ``_GOLD_COMPOUND_SEPARATORS`` in ``training/ud_conllu.py``).